 Tower Hamlets London Borough Council Homes

-Composite list of children's establishments run (at some time in their history) by Tower Hamlets London Borough Council.
+Children's establishments run at some time in their history by Tower Hamlets London Borough Council.

 - Family Group Home, 188 Timberlog Lane, Basildon

 - Family Group Home, 24 The Greensted, Basildon

 - Family Group Home, 26 Sandon Road, Basildon

 - Family Group Home, 3 Maplin Gardens, Basildon

 - Family Group Home, 34 Linford Drive, Basildon

 - Family Group Home, 42 The Greensted, Basildon